Trial against Harvey Weinstein begins with graphic descriptions of violent assaults

 Weinstein did not display any reaction to prosecutors' opening statements.
 The 70-year-old, who is said to be in poor health, was brought into the courtroom in a wheelchair and slightly struggled to move to a seat at the defense table.

+Weinstein's attorney, Mark Werksman, told the jury the prosecution's opening arguments were designed to "shock and awe," and said the allegations are "weak and unsubstantiated."

+"You'll learn that in Hollywood, sex was a commodity," Werksman said.
+He defended Weinstein's actions as part of a "casting couch culture."

-Weinstein has pleaded not guilty to all 11 of the charges and recently appealed a New York Court sentence of 23 years in prison for rape and assault.
+Weinstein has pleaded not guilty to all 11 of the charges.
 If found guilty in Los Angeles, Weinstein could face a maximum sentence of 140 years.

 Copyright 2022 NPR.
 To see more, visit https://www.npr.org.